 How Do You Induce Autophagy Without Fasting?

 If fasting is not your cup of tea, or you cannot do it for health reasons, you can induce autophagy in other ways.
-Suggestions for inducing autophagy without fasting include:
+Suggestions to stimulate autophagy without fasting include:

 1. Engage in Regular Exercise

 When we engage in physical activity, the cells in our bodies are put under stress.
 The body’s cells become inflamed and damaged during exercise, and they respond to this with autophagy.
-Engaging in aerobic exercise or cardio promotes autophagy in the liver, muscles, and heart.
+Engaging in aerobic exercise or cardio promotes autophagy in the liver, muscles, and heart, but how much exercise to induce autophagy is needed?.
 High-intensity interval training is another type of exercise that can induce autophagy over time.

 2. Consume a Spermidine Rich Diet